Frequently Asked Questions about Study Abroad

 Do I have to live with a host family?

-Most programs offer at least two options for living arrangements.
-These include: apartment living, dormitory living, and host family living.
-However, there are some programs which only offer a host family living situation.
+Program housing options may include apartment living, dormitory living, and host family living.
 Students can find out what type of living arrangements are offered by reviewing the program logistics section of an individual program web page.

 What sorts of vaccinations are required before studying abroad?